Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to operate in
+  >The namespace to operate in.

 - key: `string`
-  >the key to write at
+  >The key to write at.

 - value: `any`
-  >the value to write
+  >The value to write.

 - expire: `number`, optional
-  >the amount of seconds for the entry to be valid
+  >The amount of seconds for the entry to be valid.

 Return type: `boolean`